gpmcadam/alfred-jira-issue-list/README.md

 - Within alfred, use the `JIRA` keyword to bring up results
 - Filter results by key, status or description
-- Cmd-V to copy the highlighted issue key
+- Cmd-C to copy the highlighted issue key
 - Enter to open the issue in the browser

 ## Troubleshooting